Mark Stacey: Biography and professional career

 Stacey was born in Neath, Glamorgan, South Wales.
 He moved to London and worked for the Bonhams and Sotheby's auction houses.
 He then became head of Decorative Arts and later Director of Hamptons/Dreweatt Neate Fine Art.

 Stacey has made regular appearances as an antiques expert on the BBC programmes Bargain Hunt, Flog It!, Put Your Money Where Your Mouth Is and Antiques Road Trip.
 In June 2009 Stacey took part in a light-hearted interview on the BBC lunchtime programme The Daily Politics where he was asked advice about the value of items owned by famous people, in the wake of the UK Parliament's expenses scandal.

 In 2011 Stacey opened an antiques shop in Kemptown, Brighton, East Sussex.

-In 2014 Stacey became an auctioneer and valuer with Reeman Dansie auctioneers in Colchester, Essex and found an ancient Egyptian sarcophagus, propped up in an Essex house, which sold for £13,500.
+In 2014 Stacey became an auctioneer and valuer with Reeman Dansie auctioneers in Colchester, Essex.
+While there, he found an ancient Egyptian sarcophagus, propped up in an Essex house, which sold for £13,500.